-Saving for retirement isn’t as easy as it used to be, so older people are starting second careers to avoid being frugal in retirement.
-I think this is a great idea, especially if you have an online business is a better strategy than starting a second career.
+Saving for retirement isn’t as easy as it used to be, so jobs for retirees seem like the solution to avoid being frugal in retirement.
+But starting an online business is a better strategy than starting a second career.
 Here are 5 reasons why.

 There’s a huge potential customer base

-If you start a small business in your hometown, you have to go through the long process of building your brand locally and finding customers.
+If you start your own small business in your hometown, you have to go through the long process of building your brand locally and finding customers.
 If you want a retirement fix, you don’t have time for that.

 Online businesses give you instant access to a global audience.
 Forty percent of the world’s population has bought something online.
 Americans spend $349.06 billion annually, and in the UK, online sales are 30% of their economy.
 Regular jobs for retirees don’t have that kind of earning potential.

 Having such a huge potential customer base also makes your online business very scalable, which you’ll need for a successful retirement fix.

 If you’re behind on saving for retirement, there’s only so much money you can get in the next few years from your salary, pay raises and bonuses.
 Jobs for retirees have the same limitations.
 But if you start an online business, you have an opportunity to catch up and then some.
 Who knows?
 Maybe you could even retire early if your online business grows exponentially.

-Don’t get me wrong, setting up an online business can be a lot of work.
+Don’t get me wrong, setting up your own online business can be a lot of work.
 But once you do create your site and develop an effective marketing strategy, you can start earning money in your sleep.

 A lot of online business tasks can be automated, or outsourced to an affordable Virtual Assistant.
 This makes it easy for you to keep your day job and run an online business, or enjoy more free time once you do retire.